areal-moon/matlab-automation/README.md

                                            └──────────────┘
 ```

+1. **Page Detection** — checks if the current page is a video/lecture or an interactive exercise
+2. **Auto-Skip** — automatically clicks Next on non-interactive pages (videos, lectures, surveys)
-1. **Frame Detection** — locates the MATLAB interactive iframe within the page
+3. **Frame Detection** — locates the MATLAB interactive iframe within the page
-2. **Mode Detection** — determines if the exercise uses the Command Window or Live Editor
+4. **Mode Detection** — determines if the exercise uses the Command Window or Live Editor
-3. **Task Extraction** — reads the task description from the DOM
+5. **Task Extraction** — reads the task description from the DOM
-4. **Code Generation** — sends the task to Groq's Llama model to generate MATLAB code
+6. **Code Generation** — sends the task to Groq's Llama model to generate MATLAB code
-5. **Code Entry** — types the generated code into the appropriate input area
+7. **Code Entry** — types the generated code into the appropriate input area
-6. **Verification** — checks for "Correct!" banner or uses vision AI to detect errors
+8. **Verification** — checks for "Correct!" banner or uses vision AI to detect errors
-7. **Retry/Advance** — retries with corrected code on failure, or advances on success
+9. **Retry/Advance** — retries with corrected code on failure, or advances on success

 ---